-- 1. there is no unacceptable visual impact on the immediate and wider landscape and townscape; - 2. there is no adverse impact on biodiversity; - 3. any new structures would be sensitively incorporated into the surrounding landscape/ townscape and/or habitat and respect the local landscape character; - 4. measures are taken to mitigate any noise, smell or other nuisance or pollutants likely to affect nearby occupiers, amenities and/or neighbouring land uses; - 5. any waste arising as a result of the development is minimised and dealt with using a suitable means of disposal;
+- 1. there is no unacceptable visual impact on the immediate and wider landscape, and townscape or historic environment; - 2. there is no adverse impact on biodiversity; - 3. any new structures would be sensitively incorporated into the surrounding landscape/ townscape and/or habitat and respect the local landscape character; - 4. measures are taken to mitigate any noise, smell or other nuisance or pollutants likely to affect nearby occupiers, amenities and/or neighbouring land uses; - any waste arising as a result of the development is minimised and dealt with using a suitable means of disposal; - 6. there would be no unacceptable levels of harm to features designated as of local, national or international importance, or their settings; - 7. adequate provision can be made for access and parking and the development would not adversely impact on the road network; - 8. there would be no unacceptable conflict with any existing recreational facilities or routes; - 9. effects on civil or military aviation and/or other defence assets such as RAF Spadeadam, the Eskdalemuir Seismic Recording Station and the VLF transmitter at Skelton have been fully considered;

-- 6. there would be no unacceptable levels of harm to features designated as of local, national or international importance; - 7. adequate provision can be made for access and parking and the development would not adversely impact on the road network; - 8. there would be no unacceptable conflict with any existing recreational facilities or routes; - 9. there would be no unacceptable cumulative effects when proposals are considered together with any extant planning approvals or other existing renewable energy developments, within and adjacent to Carlisle District.
+10. there would be no unacceptable cumulative effects when proposals are considered together with any known proposals in the planning system, extant planning approvals or other existing renewable energy developments, within and adjacent to Carlisle District.